Klipper3d/klipper/docs/Config_Reference.md

 #   Alternatively, if the pca9632 is not connected to a hardware I2C
 #   bus, then one may specify the "clock" (scl_pin) and "data"
 #   (sda_pin) pins.
 The default is to use hardware I2C.
+#color_order: RGBW
+#   Set the pixel order of the LED (using a string containing the
+#   letters R, G, B, W).
+The default is RGBW.
 #initial_RED: 0.0
 #initial_GREEN: 0.0
 #initial_BLUE: 0.0